HimAir10/E---Learning-Assistant/README.md

 ### Real-World Applications
 - Converting static textbooks into interactive Q&A sessions
+- Extracting and understanding text from handwritten notes or photos
+- Analyzing educational diagrams, charts, and visual aids
 - Preparing for exams by querying your notes and study guides
 - Learning new topics with explanations tailored to your preference (concise vs detailed)
+- Getting help with homework from photos of problem sets
 - Staying current with latest research and developments in any field
 - Creating study summaries from lengthy academic papers